Rowlf the Dog

-Rowlf the Dog is a Muppet character, a scruffy brown dog of indeterminate breed with a rounded black nose and long floppy ears.
-He was created and originally performed by Jim Henson.
-Rowlf is the Muppet Theatre's resident pianist on The Muppet Show, as well as one of the show's main cast members.
+Rowlf the Dog is a Muppet character created and originally performed by Jim Henson.
+Known most notably as the resident pianist on the sketch comedy television series The Muppet Show, Rowlf is an anthropomorphic scruffy brown dog of indeterminate breed with a rounded black nose and long floppy ears.
 Laid-back and wisecracking, his humor is characterized as deadpan and as such, he is one of few Muppets who is rarely flustered by the show's prevalent mayhem.
-He is claimed to be the Muppet most like Henson was in real life.
+Henson's closest collaborators and family members have claimed Rowlf to be the Muppet character most similar to Henson's real-life personality.

+Rowlf was created in 1962 being introduced as the spokesman of Purina Dog Chow television commercials aired in Canada, in which he appeared with Baskerville the Hound.
+Rowlf was designed and performed by Henson, and was built by Don Sahlin; it was Sahlin's first Muppet construction.
+In 1966, Ideal Toys produced Rowlf and Kermit the Frog puppets.
+Rowlf subsequently appeared on The Jimmy Dean Show from 1963 to 1966, becoming the first Muppet to appear regularly on network television.
+In the 1970s and 1980s, Rowlf appeared as a regular character on The Muppet Show (1976–1982), as well as in The Muppet Movie (1979), The Great Muppet Caper (1981), and The Muppets Take Manhattan (1984).
+After a brief hiatus following Henson's death, Rowlf returned to the forefront in Muppet films and television series with Bill Barretta performing the character since Muppets Tonight (1996).

 Career

-Rowlf was introduced in 1962 for Purina Dog Chow TV commercials aired in Canada, in which he appeared with Baskerville the Hound.
-Jim Henson designed Rowlf, and Don Sahlin built him; it was Sahlin's first Muppet construction.

 The Jimmy Dean Show

-Rowlf rose to popularity as Jimmy Dean's sidekick on The Jimmy Dean Show, performed by Henson and Frank Oz.
+Rowlf rose to popularity as Jimmy Dean's sidekick on The Jimmy Dean Show, performed by Henson with Frank Oz assisting.
 He was the first Muppet with a regular spot on network television, appearing in 85 of the 86 total episodes from 1963 to the show's end in 1966.
 Jimmy Dean stated that Rowlf's segments were one of the most popular parts of the show, and that Rowlf drew two thousand fan letters a week.
 Henson was so grateful for the exposure Dean offered on his show, even proposing that he take a 40% stake in Henson's company.
 Dean refused, however, later saying in 2005, "I didn't do anything to earn that."
 Dean and Rowlf appeared together for the last time in an episode of The Ed Sullivan Show airing on October 8, 1967, performing "Friendship" while doing the "herd of cows" gag.